arkodasgupta0412/OpenAImer-SRIJAN25/Track1/README.md

 ## Challenge

-### Your task is to:
+### Task:
-- Implement a supervised contrastive learning framework for image classification
+- Implemented a supervised contrastive learning framework for image classification
-- Explore modifications to the base loss function to improve performance
+- Explored modifications to the base loss function to improve performance
-- Investigate the impact of different architectural choices on representation quality
+- Investigated the impact of different architectural choices on representation quality
-- Develop techniques to effectively balance positive and negative examples
+- Developed techniques to effectively balance positive and negative examples
-- Analyze the resulting embedding space and classification performance
+- Analyzed the resulting embedding space and classification performance

 ## Evaluation
-## The solutions will be judged based on F1-scores.
+## The solutions was judged based on F1-scores.